-Staff will use all smart technology and personal technology in line with the school's Staff Code of Conduct.
+Staff will use all smart technology and personal technology in line with the school's policies.

 The school recognises that pupils' unlimited and unrestricted access to the internet via mobile phone networks means that some pupils may use the internet in a way which breaches the school's acceptable use of ICT agreement for pupils.